When a person dies, somebody has to deal with their estate.

 What is Probate?

-The Executor may be asked to prove they are authorised to administer the estate before assets can be released.
+The Executor may be asked to prove they have authority to administer the estate before assets can be released.
 That authority is a ‘grant of probate’.

 To obtain a Grant of Probate, the executor named in the Will must apply to the Supreme Court.
 If the application is approved, the court provides a Grant of Probate which confirms that: